 The round-trip hike from First to Bachalpsee is just under six kilometres in length and you should allow around 50 minutes to walk each way.

-Below are your options (all operate from early June until late October, except where otherwise stated, depending on weather conditions).
+Some of the activities below only operate from early June until late October, except where otherwise stated, depending on weather conditions

 If the Cliff Walk doesn’t provide quite enough of a thrill for you, the First Flyer Grindelwald, which propels adrenaline junkies along an 800-metre zipline at speeds of around 80 kilometres per hour, might be for you.

-Starting just near the First summit station, the zipline finishes at Schreckfeld where you can rejoin the cable car for your descent to Grindelwald.
+Starting just near the First summit station, the zipline finishes at Schreckfeld where you can rejoin the cable car for your descent to Grindelwald, or hire a mountain cart for the descent to Bort.